conan-io/docs/glossary.rst

    lockfile
       Files that store the information with the exact versions, revisions, options, and configuration of a dependency graph.
-They are intended to make the building process reproducible even if the dependency definitions in conanfile recipes are not fully deterministic
+They are intended to make the building process reproducible even if the dependency definitions in conanfile recipes are not fully deterministic.

    revision
       Is the way to implicitly version the changes done in a recipe or package without bumping the